 Like the others, this card is sized to 5×7″ when folded.

-Each of the Ornament colors represents a different design of Washi sheet applied to cardstock before cutting.
-Use the “Cardstock, Adhesive Backed” setting to cut the Washi + Cardstock combo.
+Each of the Ornament colors represents a different design of Washi sheet (or holiday patterned vinyl) applied to cardstock before cutting.
+Use the “Cardstock, Adhesive Backed” setting to cut.

 This design also uses Cricut Pens to draw the ornament strings and “Merry Christmas” script.
 The gorgeous script is a hand lettered Cricut design by Natalie Malan – I love it so much!